 Secret Beach (Guyan)

-Let me tell you, Secret beach Siargao may not be a secret any more.
-But is no doubt hidden away in one of the most tunning coastal landscapes that we have ever laid eyes on.
+Let me tell you, Secret beach Siargao may not be a secret anymore.
+But is no doubt hidden away in one of the most stunning coastal landscapes that we have ever laid eyes on.

 Just a few metres from the waves, a tropical landscape kicks off.
 A cluster of coconut trees, bamboos and other vegetation take up most of the nearby landscape.

 Therefore there is loads of shade to relax.
 Just don’t settle down under the coconuts.